CBSE Class 10 Result Tomorrow

 "For students who have appeared in the examinations in more than three subjects, the average of the marks obtained in the best three performing subjects will be awarded in the subjects whose examinations have not been conducted," the board has said.

-"For students who have appeared in the examinations in only three subjects, the average of the marks obtained in the best two performing subjects will be awarded in the subjects whose examinations have not been conducted," he said.
+"For students who have appeared in the examinations in only three subjects, the average of the marks obtained in the best two performing subjects will be awarded in the subjects whose examinations have not been conducted," the board added.

 For students who have appeared for only one or two exams, the assessment will be based on practical work and class projects.
 Such students, who are mainly from Delhi, also have the option of taking the written exams at a later date.